Kōno Hironaka: Biography

 Kōno was briefly (for a six-day period) Speaker of the Lower House in December 1903, causing an uproar for calling for the impeachment of Prime Minister Katsura Tarō during his inaugural speech in front of Emperor Meiji.

-In 1909, he supported the Pan-Asian Movement creating a group dedicated to the liberation of Asia from Western colonialism.
-From 1915-1916, Kōno was appointed Ministry of Agriculture and Commerce under the Ōkuma Shigenobu administration.
-Kōno died in 1923 at age74 and his grave is located at the temple of Gokoku-ji in Bunkyo, Tokyo.
+In 1909, he supported the Pan-Asian Movement, creating a group dedicated to the liberation of Asia from Western colonialism.
+From 1915-1916, Kōno was appointed Minister of Agriculture and Commerce in the second cabinet of Ōkuma Shigenobu.
+Kōno died in 1923 aged 74 and his grave is located at the temple of Gokoku-ji in Bunkyo, Tokyo.